Nandan01/web102_prework/README.md

 ## Notes

 Describe any challenges encountered while building the app.

-There were some Javascript topics I had forgetten so I had to re-learn them or new terms I had to learn when completing the challenges.
+There were some Javascript topics I had forgetten so I had to re-learn them and new terms I had to learn when completing the challenges.

 ## License